Puniru Is a Cute Slime: Manga

-Written and illustrated by Maeda-kun, a first one-shot, titled "Cute Puniru Slime" (かわいいぷにるはスライム, Kawaī Puniru wa Suraimu), was published in Shogakukan's children's manga Bessatsu CoroCoro Comic on February 28, 2019.
+Written and illustrated by Maedakun, a first one-shot, titled "Cute Puniru Slime" (かわいいぷにるはスライム, Kawaī Puniru wa Suraimu), was published in Shogakukan's children's manga Bessatsu CoroCoro Comic on February 28, 2019.
 Puniru Is a Cute Slime started its serialization in Weekly CoroCoro Comic online service on March 15, 2022.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 28, 2022.
-As of August 2025, nine volumes have been released.
+As of July 2026, eleven volumes have been released.

 In October 2025, Seven Seas Entertainment announced that they had licensed the series for English publication in a 2-in-1 omnibus release.
 The first omnibus volume is set to be released in August 2026.